Sunak, Mordaunt, Johnson? Contenders who could replace Truss

 “The only person who has a mandate from the general public is Boris Johnson,” said one lawmaker, Marco Longhi.
 “He is the only person who can discharge the mandate from the people.”

+Johnson led the Conservatives to their biggest win in decades in the 2019 general election, largely on the back of his promise to “get Brexit done.”

-Johnson’s leadership was damaged by scandals over alcohol-fueled parties held at his official residence while national COVID-19 restrictions were in place.
+But his time in office was overshadowed by scandals over alcohol-fueled parties held at his official residence while national COVID-19 restrictions were in place.
 He still faces an ongoing investigation by Parliament’s privileges committee into whether he lied to lawmakers about COVID-rule breaking at Downing Street.

 He was forced to announce his resignation on July 7 after former allies in his Cabinet joined a mass exodus of government officials protesting his leadership.